Updated - July 2020

 without a housing, but I still think the housing on the AKASO will make

 it more durable.
 And the White it is not compatible with the GoPro Super Suit housing.

 As a type, these waterproof cameras are better at still pictures than the action cameras above, and they can also take very good videos.
-They have mechanical zoom lenses, and at their widest angle settings they are not nearly as wide as the action cameras below.
-The pictures are also less distorted on the edges, vs. the fisheye-like appearance of the action cameras.
+They have mechanical zoom lenses, and at their widest angle settings they are not nearly as wide as the action cameras.
+The pictures are also less distorted on the edges, compared to the fisheye-like appearance of the action cameras.
 Overall this type of camera is not nearly as durable as a camera with a waterproof housing.
 Flooding and failure is not that unusual.

-This is really the only budget snorkeling camera under $200 that we feel at all comfortable recommending.
-And one strong advantage this camera has to the action cameras above is that it has a bigger 3" high resolution screen.
+The XP140 is really the only budget snorkeling camera under $200 that we feel at all comfortable recommending.
+One strong advantage this camera has to the action cameras above is that it has a bigger 3" high resolution screen.